Breeze/breeze.github.io/doc-cs/server-side-validation.md

 By throwing an *EntityErrorsException* within the server side *BeforeSaveEntities* delegate or virtual method.
 The *EntityErrorsException* ctor takes a *IEnumerable* of *EntityError*.

-Each *EntityError* within this exception will be sent back to the Breeze client and converted into a client side 'entityError' within the promise.fail branch.
+Each *EntityError* within this exception will be sent back to the Breeze client and converted into a client side 'entityError' within the promise.catch branch.
 The *EntityError* class consists of the following properties.

 + **ErrorMessage**: String - The actual error message
 + **ErrorName**: String - A 'name' for the error "type".
 This will be used in conjunction with the property name to uniquely identify the error with an entity's validation errors collection.